NBA-leading Suns win 5th straight, beating Thunder 113-101 - NewsBreak

 NBA-leading Suns win 5th straight, beating Thunder 113-101

-Now Booker's back, Johnson's still pouring in the points, and it has made the NBA-leading Suns even more dangerous.

-“It's just a fun team to play for," Johnson said.
-“You see guys coming out, playing hard and when we win games, we're just excited to play basketball.
-It's like we were when we were kids.
-That's the beauty of it.”

-Booker scored 30 points, Johnson added 21 while making five 3-pointers on 7-for-7 shooting and Phoenix won its fifth straight game, beating the Oklahoma City Thunder 113-101 on Thursday night.
+PHOENIX (AP) — Devin Booker scored 30 points, Cam Johnson added 21 while making all five of his 3-point attempts and the Phoenix Suns won their fifth straight game, beating the Oklahoma City Thunder 113-101 on Thursday night.

 Booker — the two-time All-Star who was in his third game back since missing a few weeks with a hamstring injury — gave Phoenix some momentum midway through the third quarter when he grabbed an offensive rebound and drove the baseline for a dunk.
 Luguentz Dort was there to meet him at the rim but fouled Booker as the ball was deflected up in the air and still somehow fell through the hoop.